Network for the Cultural Study of Videogaming

 GREGORY PRICE GRIEVE

-Gregory Price Grieve is professor and head of the Department of Religious Studies at UNC Greensboro.
+Gregory Price Grieve is the Executive Director of the Liberal & Professional Studies Department and professor of Religious Studies at UNC Greensboro.
 Grieve researches, teaches as well as provides service, at the intersection of Asian religions and popular culture.
 He specializes in digital religion, particularly the emerging field of religion and video games, and his current research uses video games to explore the category of evil in contemporary life.

 JOHN W. BORCHERT

-John W. Borchert is a lecturer in the Department of Religious Studies at UNC Greensboro.
+John W. Borchert is the Social Innovation and Public Scholarship Lead for Innovate UNCG and affiliated faculty in the Department of Religious Studies.
 Borchert is interested in how religious practices and media technologies intersect across American religious histories, particularly their impact on embodiment and death.
-He is co-chair of the Religion and Media Workshop of the American Academy of Religion, and serves on the board of the gamevironments, the only journal on religion and video gaming.
+He serves on the board of the gamevironments, the only journal on religion and video gaming.

 John Borchert